 Once registered, you must maintain your registration by meeting continuing professional development (CPD) requirements each year.

-- The use of the letters RSci, demonstrating your professionalism and commitment to your role
+- Achieving the high professional standard of demonstrating your professionalism and commitment to your role

 - Public recognition for your knowledge and experience

 - Holders are entitled to use designatory letters RSci

 - Free access to personal and career development tool called myCPD